verjiniaM/pelita_template/README.md

 - **noisy enemy positions**: bots can know their enemies' exact positions only when the enemies are within a distance of **5** squares.
 If the enemies are further away than that, the bots have access only to a noisy position (more details [below](#is-noisy)).

 - **timeouts**: each bot has **3** seconds to return a valid move.
-If it doesn't return in time a random legal move is executed instead and an error is recorded.
+If it doesn't return in time, a random legal move is executed instead and an error is recorded.

 - **illegal moves**: if a bot returns an illegal move, a random legal move is executed instead and an error is recorded.